frostyflame81/churchsuite-heatmiser/README.md

 # ChurchSuite Heatmiser Integration

 ## Status
-This product is in beta - it currently compiles and runs - the next phase is feature development.
+This project now has a stable release v1.0.0.0, there is a development branch for testing new features.

 ## Purpose

 This application automates the control of Heatmiser neo heating systems based on bookings in ChurchSuite.
 It fetches booking data from ChurchSuite and adjusts the heating schedule for your venue, ensuring rooms are heated only when needed.
+It also includes a highly intuitive preheat calculation which is vastly superior to the original heatmiser technique and allows for the thermal dynamics of your particular building as well as taking into account, the last event that the space was heated for.

 ## Features